-An independent contractor is a person or business that provides good or services to another entity under the terms of a contract of agreement.
+An independent contractor is a person or business that provides goods or services to another entity under the terms of a contract of agreement.
 An independent contractor, also known as a freelancer, does not work regularly for an employer, but as needed.
-If you have been misclassified as an independent contractor, contact your Los Angeles employment lawyer for a confidential consultation.
+If you have been misclassified as an independent contractor, contact your California employment attorney for a confidential consultation.

-The benefits of working with an independent contractor, generally means the employer saves money via lower taxes, no benefits, workers compensation and lower taxes.
-However, if legal issues were to arise serious claims may result from unpaid taxes, wages civil fines, attorney fees and the possibility of criminal charges.
+The benefits of working with an independent contractor, generally mean the employer saves money via lower taxes, no benefits, workers’ compensation, and lower taxes.
+However, if legal issues were to arise serious claims may result from unpaid taxes, wages civil fines, attorney fees, and the possibility of criminal charges.

-The United States Supreme Court explains that there are no clearly defined rules that determining employees and independent contractors.
+The United States Supreme Court explains that there are no clearly defined rules that determine employees and independent contractors.
 Rather, overall relationship plays a key role in determining.